hritikaggarwal2/husky-buddy/status-reports/Report 5-26-21.md

 #### Future Goals

-- Add further functionality and polish to search functionality and pre
+- Add further functionality and polish to search functionality and prepare for final release.

 ### Hritik Aggarwal